Our commitment to you

 We understand that some of the businesses we support will want to change the number of desks that are in their offices in order to follow government guidelines on physical distancing.
 Some may require additional space, and some may decide to change the location of their office to facilitate easy commuting and minimise reliance on public transport.
 Some may require advice on changing the layout of their offices or may require different furniture – for example smaller desks and partitions.
 We are happy to discuss all the options with you – please do get in touch with your building manager in the first instance.

 We also want to ensure that where possible, members can reduce occupancy in their offices by encouraging colleagues to work safely in coworking spaces and other common areas.
-To reflect this, we have stopped selling all forms of coworking memberships until further notice and have applied lower capacity limits in shared spaces to all of our buildings to give priority to, and accommodate as much as possible, our existing members’ new space needs
+To reflect this, we have applied lower capacity limits in shared spaces to all of our buildings.

 In line with the significant changes to our buildings and the way they are going to operate we have also developed updated policies and procedures around emergencies.
 These will be communicated to our members on a building by building basis.

 Go back to our Return to Work page to read about the steps we’re taking.

 How we’re asking you and your teams to respond to the guidelines.

 Keeping safe | How we can help you

 Additional ways we can help you stay safe with some bespoke services.